 Management is an art

-The first step towards efficiently managing projects is to prepare a document listing all the work activities.
+The Project Charter is to efficiently managing projects is to prepare a document listing all the work activities.
 This is similar to a to-do list but with details carrying several inputs related to the project, it is called a project charter.
 However, it is not a formal document though, and also not a single one it can be many synchronized together as and when changes occur.
 It can be structured or unstructured.
 It can be modified from time to time.

 In today’s world, managing projects is a niche skill due to a dynamic working environment.
 Thus every individual in charge of projects are under constant pressure to perform and the majority of the business prefers this person to be qualified and hold a certification than others.